Program Start Date: August 2020

 Application Deadline: May 15, 2020

-to learn about the program and steps for applying.
+To learn more about the program and how to apply

 Upon graduation, the student is awarded an associate in science degree (A.S.) and is eligible to take the National Council Licensing Exam (NCLEX) to become a registered nurse (RN).